kevinrlu/f1-race-predictor/README.md

 </p>

 ## Important
-Predictions will be available only after the qualifying session ends AND FastF1 publishes the data
+Predictions will be available only after the qualifying session ends AND FastF1 publishes the data.

 ## Features
 - Number of circuit laps